myarotskaya/architecture-center/docs/data/scenarios/data-transfer.md

 ### PowerShell

 Another command-line option is to use the [`Start-AzureStorageBlobCopy` PowerShell cmdlet](/powershell/module/azure.storage/start-azurestorageblobcopy?view=azurermps-5.0.0), a familiar option for Windows administrators who are used to PowerShell.
 This cmdlet can be used alongside other cmdlets by using the pipeline operator.
-For instance, the following command retrieves all of the blobs in a container named ContosoUploads, by using the `Get-AzureStorageBlob` cmdlet, and then passes the results to the `Start-AzureStorageBlobCopy` cmdlet to start copying the blobs to the ContosoArchives container: `Get-AzureStorageBlob -Container "ContosoUploads" | Start-AzureStorageBlobCopy -DestContainer "ContosoArchives"`.

 ### AdlCopy